TraceMind Logo

 The size problem (and how it gets solved)

-Here's a concern that crossed my mind immediately: if you're storing the full extracted text of every page you visit, won't that eat your hard drive alive?
+Here's a concern that crossed my mind immediately: if you're storing extracted text from eligible pages you visit, won't that eat your hard drive alive?

 Reasonable worry.
 Wrong conclusion.

-Everything lives in IndexedDB, which is your browser's local database.
+The captured index lives in IndexedDB, which is your browser's local database.
 Not the cloud, not some company's server farm.
-Your machine, your data.
+Your machine, your core search data.
 I'll come back to why that matters in a minute.

 Deduplication helps too.
 If you visit the same page five times (as I do with certain documentation pages approximately every single day), TraceMind uses SHA-256 hashing to recognize it's the same content and doesn't store redundant copies.